norydev/NoryDev.github.io/about/index.md

 imgclass: coffee
 ---

 <p class="lead" markdown="1">I’m Fabien Loup.
-I'm a Senior Software Developer.</p>
+I'm a Senior Software Engineer.</p>

-I currently work for [Vavato](https://vavato.com/en/homepage), an online auction house out of Belgium.
+I currently work for [Almanac](https://almanac.io), a platform for async collaboration.

 Prior to that, I worked for various companies, either as a full time employee or as a consultant, both on-site and remotely.
 A long time ago, I graduated and then worked as an Electronics Engineer in my home country, Switzerland.